muratk5n/thirdwave/en/README.md

 ---

-Provaris Energy is a BUY

----

 It is great Europe is creating the demand upfront, that can spur companies to get their tech in order; Provaris CEO attended an H2 conf and says the demand from them is clear, EU wants tons of this stuff.
 Where there is demand, there will be supply.. so they are building the tech for it.
-THis will create a snowball effect; seeing supply, products will arrive to use it, which will create more demand.
-Snowball.
+Enter the snowball effect; seeing supply, products will arrive to use it, which will create more demand.
 Only policy could kick that off, bidness could not do it on its own.

 ---